honest-mule/Drive2CloudSync/README.md

 ## Plugins

-~~Debrid Media Organizer is currently dependent on the following projects.~~ De-coupled from Rclone_RD to make this tool standalone.
-Nonetheless, it's a resourceful tool so you should probably install it.
+~~Debrid Media Organizer is currently dependent on the following projects.~~ De-coupled from rclone_RD to make this tool standalone.
+Nonetheless, itsToggle's rclone_RD is a very a resourceful tool which will greatly help you in keeping your real-debrid torrent media library alive, so you should probably install it.
 Instructions on how to use them are linked below.

 | Plugin | README |